Jay-Wook/regulations/REGULATIONS.md

     - 5a5) Additional divisions established based on the number of registrants.
     - (Note: The number of competitors in each division MAY lessen due to equipment failure.)
     - 5a6) The winner of each division MAY qualify to compete in the next division.
 - 5c) The first division MUST have 10 heats for the final any% competition.
-The first division MUST have 3 heats for the final Warlpless competition.
+The first division MUST have 3 heats for the final Warpless competition.
 - 5d) The tournament commissioner MUST establish the number of heats for each subsequent division based on:
     - 5d1) The number of divisions required for the finals.
     - 5d2) The amount of time allotted for each race.